hora/politics-of-tech-workshop/research-topics/comercial-content-moderation/README.md

 Assign one member of your group as note taker, and another as presenter.

 Then, individually, read the following article:

+"The Internet's Invisible Cleanup Crew" by Emily Drabinski for Jacobin.
+Published Aug 20, 2019.

 [https://www.jacobinmag.com/2019/08/commercial-content-moderation-business-process-outsourcing-book-sarah-roberts-behind-screen](https://www.jacobinmag.com/2019/08/commercial-content-moderation-business-process-outsourcing-book-sarah-roberts-behind-screen)

 ## Discussion questions